-Research shows that the #1 irritant of American homes is clutter.
-Ultimately, this excess stuff we own costs billions of hard-earned dollars.
+Research shows that the #1 irritant in American homes is clutter.
+Ultimately, this excess we own costs billions of hard-earned dollars.

 Ever wonder where those hard-earned dollars went?
 Have you ever stopped to figure the total cost of each item you acquire?

 - The first cost is the price tag on the goods you buy.

 - Add the cost to maintain, clean, insure and store the purchased item.

 - The next cost is medical expenses for headache remedies, chiropractor adjustments for back strains and stiff neck, psychological guilt and embarrassment that your overflowing environment elicits.

 - On top of this add the cost of strained relationships, frustration, confusion and discouragement.